FieldVal/fieldval-ui/docs_src/GetBrowser/GetBrowser.md

 The form is an instance of the ```FVForm``` class.

-Fields are individual instances of classes such TextField.
-BooleanField (full list [here](/docs/fieldvalui/Fields/Types)).
+Fields are individual instances of classes such as TextField, BooleanField (full list [here](/docs/fieldvalui/Fields)).
 The first argument in a field constructor is usually its display name.

 Fields are added to the form using ```form.add_field()```.
 The first argument is the key for the field in the form; the second is the field instance.